 Background:

 Prognostic assessment of colorectal liver metastases is essential for guiding patient management.
 Existing assessment criteria involve scoring from clinicopathological variables with limitations on accuracy and generalizability.
-Computed tomography (CT) contains detailed liver texture which may be analyzed by artificial intelligence (AI) to provide quantitative prediction of survival capable of modeling nonlinear variable dependencies.
+Computed tomography (CT) contains detailed liver texture information which may be analyzed by artificial intelligence (AI) to provide quantitative prediction of local control capable of modeling nonlinear variable dependencies.

 Methods

-A time-dependent AI survival model was built by first extracting 108 radiomic features from patient CT scans and predicting survival with the random survival forest algorithm (RSF).
+A time-dependent AI survival model was built by first extracting 108 radiomic features from patient CT scans and predicting survival with the random survival forest machine learning algorithm (RSF).
 Accuracies were measured by the average concordance index (C-index) and integrated Brier score (IBS).
 This was repeated with different segmentations of the liver scan and with standard radiotherapy clinical variables as input to the RSF.
-Feature importances were computed by comparing perturbation error rates to identify predictive features.
+Feature importance scores were computed by comparing perturbation error rates to identify predictive features.

 Results

-The AI radiomics model achieved a C-index of 0.76 ± 0.06, greater than previous studies.
+The AI radiomics model achieved a C-index of 0.68 (CI: 0.62 – 0.74), greater than previous studies.
 IBS for all variations of the models were below the 0.25 threshold for random prediction, indicating that a viable signal exists within radiomic analysis.
-The most consistently predictive feature was kurtosis (feature importance: 0.383 ± 0.035).
-Utilization of dosimetric variables achieved good accuracies (C-index: 0.67 ± 0.08), with max dose observed as the most predictive variables (feature importance: 3.113 ± 0.138).
+When combined with dosimetric input data, the model achieved a C-index of 0.73 (CI: 0.64 – 0.82).
+The most consistently predictive radiomic feature was gray tone difference matrix strength (feature importance: 3.32, CI: 2.50 – 4.15).
+The most predictive dosimetric feature was maximum dose (feature importance: 3.73, CI: 2.25 – 5.22).

 Conclusions

-The AI radiomics model achieves high survival prediction accuracy, providing support that radiomic analysis of CT scans combined with complex AI analysis may aid in clinical decision making that requires prognostic prediction.
+The AI radiomics model achieves high local control prediction accuracy, providing support that radiomic analysis of CT scans combined with machine learning analysis may aid in clinical decision making that requires prognostic prediction.

 Main Text: